murriel/gemini-ghack-dotnet/hacks/gemini-ghack-dotnet/README.md

 ## Prerequisites

 - Your own GCP project with Owner IAM role.
-- Experience with Java and Git
+- Experience with .NET and Git
 - gCloud CLI
 - Visual Studio Code
 - MacOS or Windows